-As a keen photographer and safari-goer, I am often asked for advice on what is the best camera for safari and can you get a decent photo on safari with a phone.
+As a keen photographer and lover of an African safari, I am often asked for advice on what is the best camera for safari and can you get a decent photo on safari with a phone.
 A good camera for safari will require some investment and can be well worth it if you develop a passion for wildlife photography.

-In the past, I had been of the belief that the only way to get good photos on safari was to invest in a decent camera.
-The reason for this is that in the past the cameras on most phones have been pretty dreadful when it comes to zooming – a critical requirement for capturing animals.
-However, a recent visit to the stunning Thanda Safari Lodge and a lesson with their resident photographer Christian Sperka completely opened my ideas to how great phone photography can now be on a safari holiday.
+In the past, I had been of the belief that the only way to get great photos on safari was to invest in a camera with best zoom options.
+The reason for this is that in the past the cameras on most phones have been pretty dreadful when it comes to zooming – a critical requirement for capturing animals and wildlife in places like the Serengeti National Park Tanzania or the Masai Mara Kenya.

 Best Camera for Safari Options